2022 Paria diving disaster

-The Caribbean diving disaster was an incident in February 2022 in which a group of five divers working for the Paria Fuel Trading Company were sucked into a pipeline from a hyperbaric chamber.
-One diver managed to crawl to safety and sought help, but the other four were left to die, with no attempt being made to rescue them due to safety concerns of going back underwater.
+The Paria diving disaster was an incident in February 2022 in which a group of five divers working on underwater piping at Paria Fuel Trading Company's Pointe-à-Pierre facility in the Gulf of Paria, Trinidad and Tobago, were sucked into a pipeline from a hyperbaric chamber.

+One diver managed to escape and received medical assistance, while the remaining four divers died shortly after, with no attempt being made to rescue them due to safety concerns of going back underwater.

-An investigation by the government of Trinidad and Tobago concluded that the deaths of the divers were due to "gross [...] and consequently criminal" negligence and made recommendations that charges be laid for corporate manslaughter.
+A subsequent commission of enquiry appointed by the government of Trinidad and Tobago concluded that the deaths of the divers were due to "gross [...] and consequently criminal" negligence and made recommendations that charges be laid for corporate manslaughter.

 Events

+Land and Marine Contracting Services Ltd (LMCS) was contracted by state-owned fuel importer Paria Fuel Trading Company to complete miscellaneous repairs to offshore pipes and jetties at its Pointe-à-Pierre facility.

+Five divers were employed by LMCS to complete the works: Yusuf Henry (age 31), Fyzal Kurban (57), Christopher Boodram (40), Rishi Nagassar (48), and Kazim Ali Jr. (36), who was the son of LMCS managing director Kazim Ali Sr.

+At around 3:00 pm on 25 February 2022, while working on an offshore oil pipeline near berth #6 at a depth of 18 metres, all five divers were sucked into and became trapped in the pipeline they were working on.

-On 25 February 2022, at around 15:00, five divers became trapped in a Paria Fuel Trading Company oil pipeline near Pointe-à-Pierre while making repairs to the pipe.
-Unbeknownst to the divers, differential pressure had been created when the pipe was cleared of oil nearly a month earlier.
-While the divers were removing an inflatable plug, they got sucked into a vortex which pulled them into the oil pipe.
+Unbeknownst to the divers, differential pressure (Δ𝑃) had been created when the pipe was cleared of oil nearly a month earlier.
+While the divers were removing an inflatable plug, they got sucked into a vortex that pulled them into the oil pipe.
+The pressure differential created a powerful suction when the pipe was suddenly opened and caused all five divers to be violently pulled inside.

 Christopher Boodram was able to escape by crawling down the pipe for around three hours.
-Over the weekend, hope remained that air pockets might enable the other divers to survive, though the air quality was likely poor.
-Therefore, rescue attempts were delayed by an attempt to position a water pump that failed when its lifting cable snapped.
-Five days later, the men's bodies were recovered – Kazim Ali Jr. (age 36), Yusuf Henry (31), and Fyzal Kurban on February 28, and Rishi Nagassar (48) on March 3.
+Hope remained that air pockets might enable the other divers to survive, though the air quality was likely poor.
+Rescue attempts were delayed by an attempt to position a water pump that failed when its lifting cable snapped.
+Five days later, the men's bodies were recovered — Ali, Henry, and Kurban on February 28, and Nagassar on 3 March 2022.

 A GoPro camera was recovered from one of the deceased divers.
 Audio recordings from the camera show that all the men survived being sucked into the pipe, and in the audio they are heard praying and comforting each other.